nickbock/ElvUI_Enhanced_Again/README.md

 ## Equipment
 - Equipment Manager with automatic changing of equipment set when changing specialization or entering a battleground / arena.
 - Equipment Set Overlay for your bag and bank slots showing the equipment sets for an item.
-## Mini map
-- Location information above minimap with coordinates.
-- Mini map buttons can be skinned and placed on their own bar that can be moved around.
-- Hide mini map during combat (disabled by default).
-## Raiding
-- Raid Marker Bar for quickly placing target and world markers.
-## Tool tip
-- Player Raid Progression information on mouse-over tool tip (requires holding 'shift' key)
-## Unit Frames
-- GPS Locator for target and focus frame, showing direction and range to party or raid member.
-- Heal Glow: Direct AoE heals will let the unit frames of the affected party / raid members glow for the defined time period.
-- Hide role icons (healer/tank/damage) on unit frames while in combat.
-- Class Icons for the target frame.
 ## Visualizations
 - Adjustable transparency for the ElvUI interface movers.
 - Attack icon on target frame when target is not tapped by you or your group, but you still get credit for the kill when attacking.
 - Improved visibility for disconnected party or raid member (lightning icon in frame).
 - Item levels and durability information on the character screen.
 - Watchframe visibility configuration, based on city (resting), pvp, arena, party or raid.
-- Advanced Features
+## Unit Frames
+- GPS Locator for target and focus frame, showing direction and range to party or raid member.
+- Heal Glow: Direct AoE heals will let the unit frames of the affected party / raid members glow for the defined time period.
+- Hide role icons (healer/tank/damage) on unit frames while in combat.
+- Class Icons for the target frame.

+## ToDo
+- Cleanup old files.
+- Updated and cleanup locales.
+- Add progression tooltip.
+- Maybe add some more features.